 - To execute a task in the public interest

-- For the lawful interests of a third party or data controller, unless these are overridden by the data subject’s interests
+- For the lawful interests of a third party or data controller, unless the data subject’s interests override these

 The consent must be fluff-free and unambiguous, showing affirmation by the data subject.
 Data subjects can withdraw this consent at any given time.